hhertout/zookoo-stm/web/docs/intro.md

 # Presentation

-Welcome to **ZookooZookoo**, a synthetic monitoring solution designed to help you monitor your applications and services effectively.
+Welcome to **Zookoo**, a synthetic monitoring solution designed to help you monitor your applications and services effectively.

-ZookooZookoo is built with Rust, leveraging its performance and reliability to provide a robust monitoring solution.
+Zookoo is built with Rust, leveraging its performance and reliability to provide a robust monitoring solution.
 It is fully compliant with Open Telemetry standards, allowing you to collect and export metrics seamlessly.

-ZookooZookoo is designed to be user-friendly and easy to set up, making it accessible for developers and operations engineers alike.
+Zookoo is designed to be user-friendly and easy to set up, making it accessible for developers and operations engineers alike.
 With a simple configuration file, you can quickly define your monitoring targets and start collecting metrics.

 This project provides an alternative to Blackbox, offering improved performance and greater configurability.